 Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding which results in your mouth filling rapidly with blood can frequently be controlled by biting with pressure on a gauze pack placed directly on the bleeding wound for 30 to 60 minutes after which time the gauze can be changed.
-If bleeding continues please call for further instructions.
+Excessive bleeding that rapidly fills your mouth with blood can frequently be controlled by biting with pressure on a gauze pad placed directly on the bleeding wound for 30 minutes.
+If bleeding continues, please call for further instructions.

 Swelling is a normal occurrence after surgery.
-To minimize swelling, apply an ice bag or a plastic bag or towel filled with ice cubes on the cheek in the area of surgery.
-Apply the ice continuously as much as possible for the first 36 hours.
+To minimize swelling apply an ice bag or a plastic bag filled with ice cubes on your cheek near the area of surgery.
+Apply the ice as much as possible for the first 36 hours.

 Drink plenty of fluids.
-Avoid hot liquids or food.
-Soft food and liquids should be eaten on the day of surgery.
+Avoid hot liquids or hard foods.
+Only consume soft food and liquids on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

-You should begin taking pain medication as soon as you can so it will start to work before the local anesthetic wears off.
-For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 4 hours.
-Ibuprofen (Advil, Motrin) may be taken instead of Tylenol.
-Ibuprofen bought over the counter comes in 200 mg tablets, 2 tablets (400 mg) may be taken every 4 hours as needed for pain.
-For children, please follow the dosage recommendations on the package for age and weight.
-For severe pain, the prescribed medication should be taken as directed.
+You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
+For moderate pain, one or two tablets of Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
+Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
+Ibuprofen bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken four times daily, not to exceed 3200mg daily for an adult.
+Consult our practice for individuals under 18.
+Do not take the two medications at the same time.

-Mouth cleanliness is essential to good healing.
-Clean your mouth thoroughly after each meal beginning the day after surgery.
-Brush your teeth as best you can.
-Rinse with warm salt water (one teaspoon of salt in a cup of warm water) six times a day.
+Oral cleanliness is essential to good healing.
+Clean your mouth thoroughly after each meal, beginning the day after surgery.
+Brush your teeth normally if possible.
+Rinse with warm salt water (1 teaspoon of salt in a cup of warm water) six times a day.
 Continue this procedure until healing is complete.

 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
-If you are considering exercise, throbbing or bleeding may occur.
+If you exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.